Troy Smith: College career

 In the second week of the 2006 season, Smith and the Buckeyes took revenge for their 2005 loss to Texas.
-The top ranked Buckeyes won their rematch with the (again) second-ranked Longhorns, 24–7.
+The top ranked Buckeyes won their rematch with the (again) second-ranked Texas Longhorns, 24–7.
 Smith went 17 of 27 with 269 yards passing, two touchdowns, and no interceptions.
 For many fans and analysts, Smith's performance against the Longhorns gave credibility to the preseason Heisman Trophy hype he had received.
 His passing statistics improved during the 2006 season, completing 67% of his passes for 2,507 yards, with 30 touchdowns and five interceptions.
 This led to a quarterback rating of 167.87, again fourth in the country.

 Smith was one of five finalists for the 2006 Johnny Unitas Golden Arm Award, given to the top senior college quarterback.

 Teammates voted Smith the 2006 most valuable player.
 On December 7, 2006, the Davey O'Brien Foundation awarded Smith the Davey O'Brien Award for best college quarterback.
-He was also a first-team All-Big Ten selection, and was recognized as a unanimous first-team All-American.
+He was also a first-team All-Big Ten selection, and was recognized as a unanimous All-American.

 In three games against Michigan, Smith has a total of 1,151 yards of total offense, two rushing touchdowns, and seven passing touchdowns.
 The Buckeyes won all three games, making Smith the first Ohio State quarterback since Tippy Dye (1934–1936) to quarterback in three victories over Michigan, and the first to win three straight games against Michigan as a starter.

-Smith's college football career came to an end on January 8, 2007, when he and the Ohio State Buckeyes were beaten by the Florida Gators in the 2007 BCS National Championship Game, 41–14.
+Smith's college football career came to an end on January 8, 2007, when he and the Buckeyes were beaten by the Florida Gators in the 2007 BCS National Championship Game, 41–14.
 Smith completed just four of 14 passes for 35 yards along with an interception, a fumble, and was sacked five times.

-He graduated with a bachelor's degree in communication.

 In 2010, Adam Rittenberg of ESPN listed Smith as the "Big Ten player of the decade."

 Heisman Trophy

 Smith won the 2006 Heisman Memorial Trophy on December 9, 2006.
-He beat out sophomore RB Darren McFadden (2nd) from Arkansas and senior QB Brady Quinn (3rd), from Notre Dame.
+He beat out sophomore RB Darren McFadden (2nd) from Arkansas and senior QB Brady Quinn (3rd) from Notre Dame.

 In winning the 2006 Heisman Trophy, Smith took 91.6% of the first place votes, a record that stood for 13 years.
-His tally of 2,540 votes was the third largest behind that of the then-2005 Heisman Trophy winner, Reggie Bush of the University of Southern California (2,541 votes) and 1968 Heisman winner O. J. Simpson who also played for USC (2,853 votes).
-His margin of victory (1,662 votes) was also the second largest in the history of the award, eclipsed only by O. J. Simpson who won by 1,750 votes.
+His tally of 2,540 votes was the third largest behind that of the then-2005 Heisman Trophy winner, Reggie Bush of the University of Southern California (2,541 votes) and 1968 Heisman winner O. J. Simpson, who also played for USC (2,853 votes).
+His margin of victory (1,662 votes) was also the second largest in the history of the award, eclipsed only by Simpson who won by 1,750 votes.

-Troy Smith joined Les Horvath (1944), Vic Janowicz (1950), Howard "Hopalong" Cassady (1955), Archie Griffin (1974 and 1975), and Eddie George (1995) as Ohio State Heisman winners.
+Smith joined Les Horvath (1944), Vic Janowicz (1950), Howard "Hopalong" Cassady (1955), Archie Griffin (1974 and 1975), and Eddie George (1995) as Ohio State Heisman winners.